xiix0/scam/README.md

-It is often the case that the man who can't tell a lie thinks he is the best judge of one.
+The human race is a race of cowards; and I am not only marching in that procession but carrying a banner.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain